 - Uses divisive touch controls

-Arguably the biggest changes to the 1000X are found in the design of the headphones: they’re lighter than last year and more form-fitting as well.
+Arguably the biggest changes to the Sony WH-1000XM3 are found in the design of the headphones: they’re lighter than the previous model and more form-fitting as well.

-Weight-wise, the headphones shed about 1 ounce (22 grams) off last year’s design.
+Weight-wise, the headphones shed about 1 ounce (22 grams) off their predecessors' design.
 That might not seem like a big deal, but considering you’ll be wearing these for an extended period of time like, say, a transcontinental flight, every ounce helps.

 The other design change is the new flush fit that changes out the old padding on the bridge for something a bit more cushiony.
 This makes the headphones more comfortable but also significantly less dorky when they’re on your head.
 Sony’s also deepened the earcup and changed out the silver accents on the side of the headphones for a copper tone instead.